 For Palm Sunday, I am with my family in Las Vegas.
 Sin City is not exactly a top pilgrimage destination for Christians, although I am sure a lot of praying goes on at the blackjack tables.
 I am in town for my mother’s birthday.
 She retired here, and this is a milestone birthday.
 I am not allowed to say which milestone.

 My sister lives with my mother and teaches at a middle school in North Las Vegas.
 Most of her students are black and come from struggling, single-parent families.
 A lot are being raised by their grandparents.
 She told me that last year they were out of control.
 “Hell” is how she described it.
-However, this year is much different.
+However, this year is different.
 They are calmer, focused, and more respectful.
-What made the difference?
+What happened?

 “I talked to them about their souls,” she said.